How to Make Your Own Cuticle Oil Pen / Easy Refillable Containers

 myofascial release pool

-It’s time to start giving your feet some lovin!
+It’s time to start giving your feet some lovin’!

-I recently started up a new YOUTUBE channel called “Gentle Yoga with Jan”.
-The focus of the channel is to share a more gentle approach to yoga.
 After all, not everyone has the stamina to do a “power yoga” practice or the flexibility to get into most traditional yoga poses.

-I love yoga and have been teaching it now for almost 20 years.
-Having some health challenges of my own, I can relate to those with chronic pain, inflammation and fatigue.
-Yoga CAN be everyone and there ARE ways to modify the traditional poses for even those with limitations.
-Practicing yoga can be a life saver and I hope you won’t be afraid to give it a try!
+I love yoga and taught classes for over 20 years.
+Having some health challenges of my own, I can relate to those with chronic pain, inflammation, and fatigue.

-Back to our FEET!
-I just completed filming a series of videos that focus on the FEET.
-In the first video I show how you can use a simple tennis ball to release tight, dehydrated fascia in the feet.
-This foot myofascial Release exercise is simple, doesn’t take a lot of time, and all you need is a tennis ball.
+In the first video, I show how you can use a simple tennis ball to release tight, dehydrated fascia in the feet.

 What are the benefits of foot myofascial release work?